gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

 | The code below increases the volume and plays a C note in octave 4 for 2 ticks at each volume.
-| The A button can be pressed to exit the for-loop then the while loop using ``break``.
+| The A-button can be pressed to exit the for-loop then the while-loop using ``break``.
 | Pressing the reset button on the back of the microbit will restart the code.

 .. code-block:: python